 5. Personalized experiences help retain more customers

-According to an Epsilon research, 80% of consumers were more likely to purchase brands offering personalized experiences.
-And in another study, more than 49% of the survey participants bought a product they didn’t plan to buy, due to personalized experiences.
+According to Epsilon research, 80% of consumers were likelier to purchase brands offering customized experiences.
+In another study, more than 49% of the survey participants bought a product they didn’t plan to buy due to customized experiences.

 For example, Nike personalized its products and product recommendations based on customer interests.